Entrance to Osh Bazaar

 Watch out,you're being watched!

-Osh Bazaar was Bishkek’s largest market place.
-It was a hive of activity with endless arrays of fruit and vegetables, clothes and mops, and everything else the people of Bishkek could possibly want.
+Osh Bazaar is Bishkek’s largest market place.
+It is a hive of activity with endless arrays of fruit and vegetables, clothes and mops, and everything else the people of Bishkek could possibly want.
 It also had a contingent of policemen, two of whom were watching me, though I didn’t know it at the time.
 Suddenly I spotted what I was looking for - a stand peddling kumis,fermented mare’s milk.

 Even though I’d tried the hideous stuff in Almaty, I was eager to give it a second chance.
 Perhaps the Kazakh kumis I’d drank had been from a bad batch.
 Peering into the large urn, I mimed to the lady in charge that I’d like a cup of Kyrgyzstan’s national drink.
 After the usual confusion, she produced a bowl and ladled the white liquid in for me.
 I handed over thirty som and took my brew to the side where I could sample it unhindered.